aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Hard work pays off in the future.
-Laziness pays off now.
+> 🥠 Don’t forget you are always on our minds.

-Last update: Fri Jun 27 05:11:43 2025
+Last update: Sat Jun 28 05:10:44 2025

 ### Let's play! 🎮